honix/Pyno/README.md

 ![Pyno](screenshots/start.png)

-*Pyno is a experiment.
+*Pyno is an experiment.
 Real world scenarios is confusing.*

 ### How to use
 **Basics:**